Know your renting rights

 Learn more on repairs and maintenance.

-Private tenants cannot be asked to leave their rented property with no notice.
+Tenants cannot be asked to leave their rented property with no notice.
 Landlords must go through the legal process to end a tenancy.
 Illegal eviction is a criminal offence and can take a number of forms.
-These include intimidation and harassment, lock changes or not following legal procedures and notice periods.

 Learn how to spot an illegal eviction.